 - TOEFL scores--if applicable

-- The Department of Art History also requires a supplemental application be submitted via the USC Dornsife Art History website.
-Department of Art History supplemental application
+- The Department of Art History also requires a supplemental application be submitted via the USC Dornsife Art History website (available in the fall).

 The fee to submit the graduate admissions application is non-refundable.
 Please see the graduate admissions site for fee waiver guidelines.

 1. Graduate Admissions Application.
-Please note that there are two applications to submit; the USC application(usually available in early summer) and the Art History supplemental application.
+Please note that there are two applications to submit; the USC application(usually available in early summer) and the Art History supplemental application(available in the fall).
 Both applications must be filled out online.

 3. Personal Statement.
 The personal statement should describe your past academic experience, future academic goals, and specifically your interest in the USC Department of Art History.
 One to three pages should suffice.
 Please submit this statement online under the supporting documents section of the on-line USC application.